 I took a tour of Battersea Power Station this week.

 Actually they aren’t offering tours to the general public yet but only to people who have some connection with the place.
-I was alerted by another blogger alifesgayventure who gave me the link (it’s free) and then I entered some kind of lottery to get a place on the tour.
+I was alerted by another blogger alifesgayventure who gave me the link and then I entered some kind of lottery to get a place on the tour.

 We were asked not to put photos on social media because they don’t want too many people applying: ‘last time we opened to the general public 40,000 people applied for tickets’, she said, shuddering in horror that so many people might want to do this.
-Does my blog count as social media?
-I’m saying no.

 After putting out a long list of dress code rules (including the ban of Ugg boots; there must have been some kind of Ugg boot related accident in the past because they were quite insistent on that one) we were supplied with hard hats and hi-vis jackets and let out onto the site.